tacotuesday/portfolio/README.md

-# Grafton's Data Playground
+# Grafton Cook's Portfolio

-Welcome to Grafton's data playground repository!
+Welcome to Grafton's portfolio repository!
 This repository contains a collection of Python notebooks and scripts to perform EDA and build machine learning models on various datasets related to my interests.
 My goal is to provide a comprehensive, easy-to-follow framework for data analysis and modeling that can be used by data scientists, researchers, and enthusiasts alike.

 ## Table of Contents